MicrosoftDocs/fabric-docs/docs/real-time-intelligence/real-time-intelligence-consumption.md

 Here are some insights you can take from the example:

 * The capacity being examined is called *rtafielddemo*.
-* The capacity units for the selected day were used by a single workspaces called *RTA Field Demo*.
+* The capacity units for the selected day were used by a single workspace called *RTA Field Demo*.
 * The *Items* view has been filtered to show both *Event house* and *KQL Database*.
 * Selecting a single item, such as an *Event house item*, breaks down the CU usage by operations.
 * The utilization graph, on the right side of the app, shows nearly 100% CU usage over time.
 This high utilization can explain query throttling experienced by users and indicates a need to increase the capacity units.